taufiqibrahim/saas-data-platform-on-kubernetes/docs/getting-started/01-making-domains-work/01-env-preparation.md

 ## 3. Build `cloud-provider-kind`

-This image is not published to a registry — it must be built locally:
+This image is not yet published to a registry (at the time of writing) — it must be built locally:

 ```bash
 git clone https://github.com/kubernetes-sigs/cloud-provider-kind